KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **cancel_order uuid**

-The `cancel_order` cancels the active order created by the MM2 node.
+The `cancel_order` cancels the active order created by the AtomicDEX API node.

 #### Arguments